 Updated information about the reopening of Borghese Gallery after COVID-19 closure

-We are happy to announce that the Borghese Gallery will reopen on the 19th of May 2020 after several months of closure due to COVID-19.
+We are happy to announce that the Borghese Gallery has reopened after several months of closure due to COVID-19.

 All necessary safety measures to improve the flow of visitors through the gallery and to make their experience pleasant and safe have been taken, including social distancing, a limited number of visitors per time slot, wear of mask compulsory, and online booking mandatory.